 Let me be as clear as I possibly can.

-I absolutely NEVER condone abuse of any kind towards anyone.
+I absolutely NEVER condone abuse of any kind or any kind of sin towards anyone.
 Abuse is sin.
 It offends God.
 It is destructive and it is wrong.
-People will be accountable to God for abusing others – unless they repent and find forgiveness in Christ – and they will be accountable to the law.
+People will be accountable to God for any sin against others – unless they repent and find forgiveness in Christ – and they will be accountable to the law.
 Abusers need help immediately.
 And spouses who are being abused need help immediately.

 There are absolutely times when the loving and respectful thing to do can be: